Butler SOS

 This basically means you will very rarely have to plow through endless log files to find information about warnings and errors that have occured.

-There is also a clear goal that Butler SOS should be very configurable.
+There is a clear goal that Butler SOS should be very configurable.

 In practice this means that features can be turned on/off as needed, improving security and lowering memory usage.